krebernisak/resume/resume-long.md

 I have been reading and writing code, running servers and experimenting with new software since 2004.
 Most recently, the majority of code I have written has been in Java, JavaScript, and Solidity, but I have experience in many other programming languages and technologies.
 I am interested in designing and building scalable distributed systems, smart contracts and protocols on distributed networks like Ethereum, as well as native mobile and web clients.

 *
-    - Full stack software engineer experienced in system design, API design and data modeling
+    - Full Stack Developer and Tech Lead experienced in system design, API design and data modeling
     - Interested in distributed and event-driven systems, product design, and agile methodologies
     - Proficient in Java, JavaScript, and Solidity
     - Some experience in Kotlin/Swift, Python and familiar with C, C++, C#, MATLAB, Ruby and many others